aallendez/db-menu-scraper/README.md

 # Menu Relational Database Management System

 If you want to see the project with frontend, clone the repo below and follow the instructions in the frontend README.md file.
+Important: use ```npm run dev```to use developer mode since localhost:5173 is the origin accepted by CORS.
 The repo -> https://github.com/aallendez/good-stuff-frontend